 Execution risk is fundamental.
 Building a high-throughput Layer 1 with TEE infrastructure across multiple cloud providers is technically complex.
 Delays, bugs, or security issues at mainnet could substantially affect confidence and price.

 The staking program is finite.
-The 100M AER staking pool at 0–4% APY will deplete over time.
+The 100M AERX staking pool at 0–4% APY will deplete over time.
 When it does, that demand driver disappears.
 If mainnet gas demand has not grown to replace it by then, price support weakens.

 Competition in the Layer 1 space is intense.
 Ethereum, Solana, Sui, Aptos, and a long tail of other chains compete for developer mindshare, DeFi TVL, and institutional RWA business.
 Aeredium's TEE architecture is a genuine differentiator, but differentiation alone does not guarantee adoption.

 Regulatory risk applies across the sector.
 Digital asset regulation continues to evolve in every major jurisdiction.
-Changes to how utility tokens are classified, taxed, or permitted to trade could affect AER regardless of the project's technical merits.
+Changes to how utility tokens are classified, taxed, or permitted to trade could affect AERX regardless of the project's technical merits.

 Apparent community size is an unreliable demand signal.
 Observable coordinated activity in Aeredium's airdrop campaign, accounts posting identical content simultaneously, profiles appearing across multiple projects' leaderboards, means campaign participation numbers do not reflect genuine buyer interest in any meaningful way.
 When this was raised publicly, the project's social channels dismissed or removed the concerns rather than acknowledged them.
 The degree of organic community support that will translate into real buy-side demand at listing is not currently knowable from campaign metrics alone.